Maurice Beddow Bayly

-Maurice Beddow Bayly MRCS LRCP (26 March 1887 – 22 June 1961) was an English physician, anti-vivisection activist, and anti-vaccination campaigner.
+Maurice Beddow Bayly MRCS LRCP (26 March 1887 – 22 June 1961) was an English physician, anti-vivisection and anti-vaccination activist, and Theosophist, best known for his opposition to animal experimentation.

 Biography

-Bayly was born in Woolwich.
+Bayly was born in Woolwich, London.
 He was educated at St Dunstan's College, London University and Charing Cross Hospital.
 He was one of the few prominent doctors advocating anti-vivisection in the post-war period.

+He worked at the National Anti-Vivisection Hospital with excellent conduct until an incident in 1912 when he was reprimanded for carrying out an unnecessary operation on a terminally ill breast cancer patient.
+The patient had not suffered during the operation nor did the family make a complaint.
+Bayly admitted that he had operated not for the patient’s benefit but because he was "anxious to perform the operation".
+He resigned shortly afterwards.

 He was a member of the National Anti-Vaccination League, the Animal Defence and Anti-Vivisection Society, and the English section of the Theosophical Society.

+Bayly opposed antitoxin treatment of Diphtheria cases as the research had been based on animal experiments.
+In 1934, he alleged that the antitoxin does not work as Diphtheria is not caused by the bacterium Corynebacterium diphtheriae but by "drain poison".
+This opinion wasn't accepted by the medical community.

+Bayly contributed a chapter on medicine to the 1938 book Where Theosophy and Science Meet, edited by D. D. Kanga.

+Vegetarianism

+Bayly was an activist for vegetarianism.
+He was a speaker at the 15th World Vegetarian Congress in 1957.
+He contributed to Geoffrey Rudd's magazine Vegetarian World Forum.